November 2016 — Black Friday

 I sat on the worn picnic bench in the park, the November wind brushing against my cheeks.
 My phone read 12:37 p.m.
 She was supposed to meet me at noon.
 I popped open my EOS lip balm, swiped it across my lips, and tucked it away with a sigh.

-But when we’re together, it feels like exhaling.
+But when we’re together, everything settles.

 Which I don’t.